-Change is oftentimes hard.
+Change is often hard.
 But it is also necessary.
-Without change we would not have life.
+Without change, we would not have life.
 Sometimes we embrace change.
 Other times we resist it.
 Sometimes change is good.
 And sometimes change is less than good.
 But no one can escape it.

 We encounter change in many different ways.
 My body changes food into energy.
-My body goes through almost continual change from conception through decomposition.
-Relationships with parents, spouse, children, friends, co-workers, and neighbors are seldom static.
+My body goes through an almost continual change from conception through decomposition.
+Relationships with parents, spouses, children, friends, co-workers, and neighbors are seldom static.
 Jobs change over time, as does my home, and the wilderness that I enjoy.
 My understanding of the world around me changes over time and with additional knowledge.
-My country changes due to elections, demographics, an increasing reliance on government, pressure from the world without.
+My country changes due to elections, demographics, an increasing reliance on the government, and pressure from other countries.
 Change is all around us.
 It is hard to look at something, apart from God, that is unchangeable.
 So why do so many resist it?

 Coping With Change

-It is probably incorrect to say that any healthy person is resistant to all change; and probably enjoy change in some areas.
-More properly, many of us are resistant to change in some specific area(s) of our lives.
+Most people probably enjoy change in some areas.
+But most of us are resistant to change in some specific area(s) of our lives.
 There is so much change going on around us, and with the rate of change growing, that it can seem like I am being swept along a swift stream, out of control.
 Having something unchangeable in my life can act as an anchor, giving me some sense of stability.

 The Security of Your Anchor

-But what happens when that anchor cannot cope with the change: the spouse dies; the job is lost; church life is disrupted, the economy crashes and your retirement is lost, etc?
+But what happens when that anchor cannot cope with the change: the spouse dies; the job is lost; church life is disrupted, the economy crashes, or your retirement is lost?
 Is your life thrown into turmoil?
-Or do you have an anchor that will not drag, that remains secure regardless that happens around you.
+Or do you have an anchor that will not drag, that remains secure regardless of what happens around you?

 We have this hope as an anchor for the soul, firm and secure.
 It enters the inner sanctuary behind the curtain, where our forerunner, Jesus, has entered on our behalf.